-Have you ever wanted to buy gold coins for investing?
+Have you ever considered gold as an investment?
 Or maybe just as a hobby?

-Here are some advantages and disadvantages of buying gold coins as an investment:
+But is it crazy to invest in gold coins in 2022?
+Let’s look at some advantages and disadvantages of buying gold coins as an investment.

 Gold and other hard metals have always been a time-honored part of traditional investment plans.
 Here’s why: